caryoscelus/heavy-bright-sun-wip/chapters/009-chapter-ninth.md

 Only one person left the train on the platform and for a moment i thought that maybe the whole train was riding only to get him here.
 Of course, it was Blue;
 of course, he was still wearing black leather.
-And apparently he wasn't surprised to see me in a company.
+And apparently he was neither surprised nor alarmed to see me in a company.

 While he was walking towards us, the train left the station.